Symphony No. 32 (Haydn)

 The Symphony No. 32 in C major (Hoboken I/32) is a festive symphony by Joseph Haydn.
 The exact date of composition is unknown.
 It has been suggested by noted Haydn scholar H.C.
 Robbins Landon that it could have been written as early as 1757 and as late as 1763.
 More recent scholars have suggested it was composed in either 1760 or 1761.

-Movements
+Music

-The work is in four movements and is scored for 2 oboes, bassoon, 2 horns, 2 trumpets, timpani, strings and continuo.
+The symphony is scored for two oboes, bassoon, two horns, two trumpets, timpani, strings, and continuo.